What is 4-H?

 4-H is the youth development education program of WSU Extension, which is conducted jointly by the U.S Department of Agriculture, the states land grant university (Washington State University), and your county government.

-What can I expect my child to learn from 4-H?
+What can I expect my youth to learn from 4-H?

 What types of clubs are there?

 4-H clubs can be either a project club, community club, or a family club.
-They can be any size, but a good rule to follow would be an adult to child ratio of 1 adult to 5-8 children.
+They can be any size, but a good rule to follow would be an adult to youth ratio of 1 adult to 5-8 youth.
 There must be a minimum of 5 members from 3 different families.

 What types of projects are available through 4-H?